gatsbyjs/gatsby/docs/blog/2017-03-08-gatsbygram-case-study/index.md

 optimizations](https://github.com/threepointone/glamor/blob/master/docs/server.md)
-which I've implemented in the [Gatsby Glamor plugin](/docs/packages/gatsby-plugin-glamor/) where it automatically extracts out the CSS used *on the page being server rendered* and automatically inlines those styles in the generated HTML page.
+which I've implemented in the [Gatsby Glamor plugin](/docs/packages/gatsby-plugin-glamor/) where it automatically extracts out the CSS used *in components on the page being server rendered* and automatically inlines those styles in the generated HTML page.

-Super fast CSS for free.
+Super fast CSS for free 👏👏👏

 ## Creating your own Gatsbygram